aerogo/aero/docs/API.md

 }
 ```

+It is highly recommended to use a high-performance renderer like [Pixy](https://github.com/aerogo/pixy) for your HTML templates.

 ## AJAX routing

 Registers `/hello` which renders the full page with `app.Layout` and `/_/hello` rendering only the page contents.